Galavec/Spring/README.md

 I appreciate in advance any help given to this repository.
 That you can give the respective use to this service or that you can use it as learning in things that perhaps until now you did not know 😌

 As you read in one of the goals ("perform this service in another programming language"), please let me know if you can do it in another language to create a new branch (eg C#) and have that other method saved there.

+## Resources:
+I have left you a "resources" folder so that you can test the development, in this folder you will find:
+- Insomnia: Curls that will allow you to import the "Http Request" into the "Insomnia" software.
+- JAR: ".jar" file ready to be used with JDK 11.